alexvor20/xplane-toliss-carda-installer-RealWings/README.md

 # Carda Engine Mod Installer for ToLiss A319 / A320 / A321 compatible with RealWings mod

 Installer script for the [Carda engine mods](https://forum.thresholdx.net/profile/3927-cardajowol/) on the ToLiss A319, A320 (neo and ceo), and A321 (ceo and neo) in X-Plane.
-For use with [RealWings321](https://forums.x-plane.org/files/file/99442-realwings321-wing-replacement-mod-for-toliss-a321neoceo/), [RealWings320](https://forums.x-plane.org/files/file/99352-realwings320-wing-replacement-mod-for-toliss-a320neo) and [RealWings319](https://forums.x-plane.org/files/file/99042-realwings319-wing-replacement-mod-for-toliss-a319/)
 Handles all `.acf` and `.obj` edits so you don't have to do them by hand.

+For use with [RealWings321](https://forums.x-plane.org/files/file/99442-realwings321-wing-replacement-mod-for-toliss-a321neoceo/), [RealWings320](https://forums.x-plane.org/files/file/99352-realwings320-wing-replacement-mod-for-toliss-a320neo) and [RealWings319](https://forums.x-plane.org/files/file/99042-realwings319-wing-replacement-mod-for-toliss-a319/).

 ## What the installer does